halacs/wallclock/README.md

 Sixth pin is the closest one to the ESP12-f microcontroller.

-After flashing your clock, at the first boot, wifi AP turns on under the name of *halclock....*.
+After flashing your clock, at the first boot, wifi AP turns on under the name of *halclock....*  .
 SSID is fixed but the second part depends on the MAC address of the microcontroller.
-There has a hardcoded magic password: *passoword*.
+There has a hardcoded magic password: *password*.
 AP also turns on if WiFi client connection fails.

 ![main](docs/images/programming_interface.jpg)